 Sun exposure also messes up the natural process of cell death, called apoptosis, by killing off more skin cells than normal.

-Amazing Ways to Stop Heat Intolerance
+Amazing Ways to Prevent Heat Intolerance and Lupus

 Were your biggest symptoms of heat sensitivity and heat intolerance rashes, fatigue, migraine, feeling lightheaded and dehydrated?